Responsible Gambling Fund Chair and trustees

 Steven Takacs-Gal has extensive experience in the roles of board member, executive and senior manager, having held key positions in NSW State government and not-for-profit organisations.
 After a long career in primary health and health promotion, Steven then went on to work in the areas of aged care, disability, youth, First Nations issues, refugee and migrant issues, child protection, natural resource management, community development, funding and procurement.

 He has led funding reforms and designed new programs and services to meet the support needs of a wide range of people.
-In his current board roles, he chairs the board of Inner West Neighbour Aid, is the independent director of Wellington Aboriginal Corporation Health Service and a director of Accessible Diversity Services Initiative.
+In his current board roles, he chairs the board of Inner West Neighbour Aid and is a director of Accessible Diversity Services Initiative.
+He was an independent director of Wellington Aboriginal Corporation Health Service and founding director for Blacktown Youth Services Association.

 Siobhan Toohill